iriusrisk/startleft/docs/startleft-processors/external-threat-model/mtmt/MTMT-Mapping.md

 ![](img/mtmt_threat.png)

-will be mapped to an OTM threat
+will be mapped to an OTM threat:

 ```json
 {